briancavalier/creed/README.md

 Promise { fulfilled: winner }
 ```

-# Errors
+# Errors & debugging

-Uncaught promise errors are fatal by default.
+By default, uncaught promise errors are fatal.
 They will crash your program.
+You can override this behavior by [registering your own error event listener](#debug-events).

 Consider this small program, which contains a `ReferenceError`.

 ```js
 import { all, runNode } from 'creed';